 The Falmouth team includes a number of lecturers and researchers with a keen interest in this area of mental health, wellbeing, co-discovery and co-design within creative practice.
 Other consortium members are listed in our partner section.

-Professor Minhua Eunice Ma Joined Falmouth University in 2020 as the new Provost.
-As Provost,...
+Professor Minhua Eunice Ma is the Provost of Falmouth University in the UK.
+She is a world-leading...

 Anna is a Senior Research Fellow for Innovation and Technology in Health and Care.
 She has 22 years...